-- 1. Refer to set-up photos at the end of this procedure for additional reference. - 2.
-Before patio kit is set-up, the RV must be leveled with all stabilizer jacks in contact with the ground. - 3.
+- 1. Refer to photos on the next few pages for step-by-step set-up instructions. - 2.
+Before patio kit is set-up, the RV must be relatively leveled with all stabilizer jacks in contact with the ground. - 3.
 Following the procedures outlined in 'Loading Ramp Operation' and the 'Loading Procedure' section, unload any vehicles or equipment transported in the cargo area. - 4.
 Locate and ready the ramp support cables at each side of the ramp opening on the inside.
 They may be tucked between the patio doors and railings. - 5.
 Raise or lower ramp to its near horizontal position, attach end of ramp support cable to the clevis pin bracket at both side of the ramp.
 Do this on each side of the ramp.
 Ensure that the clevis pin safety clip is securely latched (Fig 1).
 Adjust cables as necessary to provide a near level ramp.
 Ramp does not need to be perfectly level (Fig 2). - 6.
-Locate side step assembly and bring into place.
+Locate and attach support leg to its bracket and lock into upright position (Fig. 3).
+Adjust support leg height so that ramp is fully supported by leg and side cables.
+Support leg can be removed by pressing release button (Fig. 3.1). - 7.
+Locate step assembly, remove hand railing from its storage location by removing knob screws then bring step assembly into place.
 This may require two people for ease of set-up.
-Step must latch securely into bracket set located near the upper end of the ramp door on the passenger side.
-Ensure that the step is positively latched into bracket set.
-Unlatch step/ramp support leg and lock into upright position.
-Adjust support leg and step feet as necessary to provide a stable and near level (step tread) angle.
-Step assembly does not need to be perfectly level (Fig 3-6).
-Fold open hand railing by releasing its latch on the underneath side of handrail upper tube (Fig 15). - 7.
+Latch step securely into each bracket set located along the edge of the ramp door on the passenger side.
+Ensure that the step is positively latched into each bracket set.
+Remove locking pin from both sides of step and unfold steps into down position.
+Resecure locking pins into nearest holes.
+Adjust each step foot to provide a stable and near level installation.
+Step assembly does not need to be perfectly level (Fig 4-6). - 8.
+Locate hand railing.
+Insert railing into railing pockets at either side of step as desired.
+Secure with supplied knobs.
+Knobs should be hand tightened only.
+Do not use tools.
+(Fig 6). - 9.
 From atop the ramp you will now unfold and extend the patio railing and latch each keeper leg into position.
 Ensure that each keeper leg is securely latched into place before allowing people on the ramp patio.
-The passenger side patio railing contains a sliding guard rail that extends rearward across the path of the side step to provide a security gate for small children.
-This gate can be latched against the rear railing (Fig 7-14). - 8.
-If you choose, you may now extend the rear awning (if equipped) to complete set-up of the patio feature.
+The passenger side patio railing contains a sliding 'gate' that extends rearward across the path of the step to provide a security railing for small children, pets, etc. This gate can be latched against the rear railing (Fig 7-12). - 10.
+If you choose, you may now extend the rear awning to complete set-up of the patio feature.